 The hypothalamus in the brain is responsible for sending signals that control shivering, which creates heat as a byproduct as the muscles work.

 The dilation of blood vessels in the skin allows heat to escape more easily as blood circulates.
 Additionally, their fur acts as a natural insulator.

 They also have a condensed structure of arteries and veins, or rete mirabile, at the base of their neck that prevents much of the heat generated from the body from extending up into the brain.

 Although the average temperature for dogs is 101°F (38° C), it is normal to get readings as high as 102.5°F (39.2°C).
 The widely accepted bottom of the range is 99°F (37.2°C).
-Going outside of this range is a sign of sickness, or that the surrounding environment is much too cold or hot.
+Going outside this range is a sign of sickness or that the surrounding environment is too cold or hot.

 Most veterinarians consider anything over 103°F (39.4°C) in a dog to be a fever.
-Much of the time, when temperatures are higher than this, it is a sign that the animal is fighting some kind of infection or other disease.
-They also commonly go up after a vaccination, however, because the immune system is busy trying to fight off the perceived threat.
-Eating or drinking certain things, such as macadamia nuts, also can cause elevation.
+When temperatures are higher than this, it is a sign that the animal is fighting some infection or other disease.

 When a dog is too hot, its first reaction usually is to start panting.
-This involves the respiratory system, so it might also have a little trouble breathing and start coughing, often having some nasal discharge.
-It might become lethargic, depressed or not want to eat.
-Shivering can happen, as well, although it’s usually associated with being too cold, and some dogs become so overheated that they vomit, collapse or slip into seizures, coma or death.
+This involves the respiratory system, so it might also have a little trouble breathing and trigger coughing, often with nasal discharge.
+It might become lethargic, depressed, or not want to eat.

 Our favorite products for anxiety are natural remedies like: